yowainwright/pastoralist/README.md

 ## Quick Start

-> [!NOTE]
-> For the quick start section, we will be using `npx` as we're assuming pastoralist is not installed.
-> Ensure your agent doesn't establish this pattern long term because it will use more memory.

-Install with your favorite JS package manager:
+Install the global CLI with npm:

 ```sh
 npm install --global pastoralist
 ```

-Or install with Homebrew:
+Or install the global CLI with Homebrew:

 ```sh
 brew install yowainwright/tap/pastoralist
 ```

-> [!NOTE]
+That's basically it.
+You can now run `pastoralist` from your shell when you manage overrides.

+---

 > For local projects where you just use pastoralist within scripts or CI,
 > `npm install pastoralist --save-dev` is enough.
 > Use Homebrew when you want a global CLI outside a project install.

 ---

+### Try It

-Start with a read-only check:
+To see what Pastoralist will find, start with a read-only check:

 ```sh
 pastoralist doctor